 My family has hiked a good amount together for the last seven years.
-We have summited over 1,500 peaks as I keep count in my own hobby trophy collecting way.
+We have summited over 1,500 peaks.
 But we had hit this wall where more difficult terrain, more awe inspiring accomplishments, required knowledge we just did not have in order to proceed safely.
 I had a vague idea of what mountaineering was.
 I had seen pictures of ropes, helmets and harness-clad climbers grinning as they stood on ice covered glaciers.
 It all looked so magical and inspiring.
 I wanted to join this mountain group of elites.
 I just was not sure how to.

 We exchanged emails and I explained we wanted to learn whatever skills needed in order to eventually mountaineer on our own.
 Finally we agreed on the three day Crevasse Rescue and Glacier Training Course with a summit bid to the glacier beauty of Mount Baker.
 Soon after came documents with a gear list, a mountain guide contact, and all the butterflies in my stomach of what exactly we signed up for.